- About us

 London Fire Brigade is the busiest fire & rescue service in the country.
 It is one of the largest firefighting and rescue organisations in the world protecting people and property from fire within the 1,587 square kilometres of Greater London.

-Its vision is to be a world-class fire & rescue service for London, Londoners and visitors.
-It will always respond to fires and other emergencies but its work has changed over the years, with a much stronger emphasis now on fire prevention and community safety.
+It responds to fires and other emergencies but its work has changed over the years, with a stronger emphasis now on fire prevention and community safety.

-The brigade is the only UK fire & rescue service in which all operational staff are full-time.
-Other brigades use a combination of full and part-time staff and retained firefighters who carry out firefighting duties in addition to their usual employment.
-The brigade also has a range of non-uniformed and non-operational staff who work behind the scenes to support frontline services, including IT, finance, procurement and community safety officers.
+The brigade has operational staff and a range of non-uniformed and non-operational staff who work behind the scenes to support frontline services, including IT, finance, procurement and community safety officers.

 In summer 2017, HMIC (now HMICFRS) took on inspections of England’s fire & rescue services, assessing and reporting on their efficiency, effectiveness and leadership.